 - Always keep a copy of your reservation with you

-- Camp at least 30m away from any lake, stream, or other water source
+- Camp at least 30 m away from any lake, stream, or other water source

-- Follow Leave No Trace wilderness ethics
+- Follow Leave No Trace outdoor ethics

 Making your trip plan

-Make your plan with the AdventureSmart online tool.
+In addition to making a reservation, make a trip plan with the AdventureSmart online tool.
 Leave a copy with a responsible friend or family member who can notify the authorities if you do not return at the expected time.

 Packing the essentials

-It is always important to be bring appropriate equipment when visiting BC Parks.
+It is always important to bring appropriate equipment when visiting BC Parks.
 Wilderness adventures require more specialized equipment.
 Carry the following items at all times, and make sure everybody in your party knows how to use them: